-To further understand the relation between the expression levels of Zn deficiency responsive genes and Zn deficiency tolerance traits a correlation analysis was performed.
-Under severe Zn deficiency we found a significant positive correlation between the expression levels of IRT3 and CSD2 with ZnUI and of ZIP4 with shoot fresh weight (SFW) (Supplementary Table S9).
+Zn deficiency tolerance traits, a correlation analysis was performed.
+Under severe Zn deficiency, we found a significant positive correlation between the expression levels of IRT3 and CSD2 with ZnUI and of ZIP4 with SFW (Supplementary Table S9).

 Zn deficiency affects the shoot ionomic profile of A. thaliana accessions